Bipul70701/camel/docs/get_started/installation.md

 OPENAI_API_KEY=<fill your API KEY here>
 ```

-Replace <fill your API KEY here> with your actual API key.
+Replace &lt;fill your API KEY here&gt; with your actual API key.

 2. Load the .env file in your Python script: Use the load_dotenv() function from the dotenv module to load the variables from the .env file into the environment.
 Here's an example: